ZMBproton/aseprite_mac_script/README.md

 # aseprite_mac_script
-Script to make compiling aseprite on mac easier for anyone in a hurry. :)
+Zsh script to make compiling aseprite on macOS easier for anyone in a hurry.

 # Instructions
 1. Install the aseprite.sh file and make sure it is in your downloads folder.